elastic/ml-cpp/CONTRIBUTING.md

 ## Pull Requests

-Every change made to ml-cpp must be held to a high standard, Pull Requests are equally important as they document changes and decissions that have been made. `You Know, for Search` - a descriptive and relevant summary of the change, helps people to find your PR later on.
+Every change made to ml-cpp must be held to a high standard, Pull Requests are equally important as they document changes and decissions that have been made. `You Know, for Search` - a descriptive and relevant summary of the change helps people to find your PR later on.

 The followings lists some guide lines when authoring pull requests.
-Note: Try to follow this guideline as close as possible but do not feel bad if you are unsure, team members happily help you.
+Note: Try to follow this guideline as close as possible but do not feel bad if you are unsure, team members can help you.

 1. PR title summarizes the change, short and descriptive.
    1. Use prefixes for quick categorization: